gryf/fs-uae-wrapper/README.rst

   ``wrapper_archiver`` archiver.
 If this option is enabled, ``wrapper_archiver`` will be required.

-Let's see some sample config for a game, which is saved as ``ChaosEngine.fs-uae``:
+Module ``cd32`` is used for running ``fs-uae`` with compressed CD images.
+For better understanding how it works, let's go through solid example.
+Here is an fragment of configuration file is saved as ``ChaosEngine.fs-uae``:

 .. code:: ini